CometVoid/Cataclysm/Player-Accessible content/Talents/Tier 3/Animal Companion.md

 settings, in a futuristic setting it may make more sense for the “animal” to be a robot or drone, for example.

+### Extra GM ruling funsies
+If your Animal Companion is a nemesis, you may spend your xp on the nemesis to let it buy talents and skills as if it were a PC.
+It cannot take ranks in animal companion however, and instead skips over them as if it had already unlocked them in trees.